SwetaShukl/SwetaShukl/README.md

 👀 **About me**

 Hi!
 You can call me Sweta Kumari.
-I am a technical writer with 10 years of experiance into this field, and a specific of 8+ years in to software and IT domain.
+I am a technical writer with 10 years of experiance in this field, and a specific of 8+ years in software and IT domain.

 🌱 **I’m currently learning**